Arduino-IRremote/Arduino-IRremote/README.md

 ### ReceiveDemo
 Receives all protocols and play a beep on each packet received.
 By connecting pin 5 to ground, you can see the raw values for each packet.

+### ReceiveDump
+Receives all protocols and dumps the received signal in different flavors.
+Since the printing takes so much time, repeat signals may be skipped or interpreted as UNKNOWN.

 ### SendDemo
 Sends all available protocols at least once.

-### ReceiveAndSend + UnitTest
+### SendAndReceive + UnitTest
 ReceiveDemo + SendDemo in one program. **Receiving while sending**.

 ### ReceiveAndSend
-Record and play back last received IR signal at button press.
+Record and **play back last received IR signal** at button press.

 ### SmallReceiver
-If code size matters, look at these example.<br/>
+If **code size** matters, look at these example.<br/>

 ### MinimalReceiver
 The MinimalReceiver example uses the **TinyReceiver** library  which can **only receive NEC codes, but does not require any timer**.<br/>